SebastianCGE/req-mgmt/docs/source/implementations.rst

   :status: closed
   :links: S_algorithm, R_compute_bmi

-  Use the algorithm from Wikipedia for the BMI calculator
+  Use the algorithm from Wikipedia for the BMI calculator: :math:`bmi = weight/height^2`